SautiKit

 </Response>

-There is no separate Sautikit charge for opening the media stream or for the WebSocket round-trips.
-Your LLM and voice-model costs (Gemini Live, OpenAI, or self-hosted compute) are billed by that provider on their own metering — Sautikit only moves the audio.
+The inbound call leg is billed per second for as long as the call is live on the Sautikit platform.
+There is no separate Sautikit charge for opening the media stream or for the WebSocket round-trips, and no AI-minute charge on this path — your LLM and voice-model costs are billed by that provider on their own metering.
+Sautikit only moves the audio.

 ⚠